typelevel/Laika/docs/using-laika/embedded.md

 The parser will pick up any document with a recognized suffix (`.md` or `.markdown` for Markdown, `.rst` for reStructuredText).

-When transforming to PDF, a directory of input files will get merged into a single PDF document:
+When transforming to EPUB or PDF, a directory of input files will get merged into a single document:

     Transform from Markdown to
-      PDF fromDirectory "source" toFile "target.pdf"
+      EPUB fromDirectory "source" toFile "target.epub"

 ### HTML Templates